Step 1: Create a table in DynamoDB - Amazon DynamoDB

 The Create table page with the Table details filled in.

-7. Once the table is in ACTIVE status, we recommend that you enable Point-in-time recovery for DynamoDB on the table by performing the following steps:
+7. Once the table is in ACTIVE status, we recommend that you enable Point-in-time backups for DynamoDB on the table by performing the following steps:

 1. Choose the table name to open the table.